 ENV203: “NATIVE FOREST RESTORATION”

-Dates: First class meets on Tuesdays 3 August 2021 and continues for 8 consecutive weekly sessions.
-The last class meets Tuesday 21 September 2021.
+Dates: First class in Term 4 meets on Thursday 21 October 2021 and continues for 8 consecutive weekly sessions.
+The last class meets Thursday 9 December 2021.

 This eight-week course is good for people of all levels and experiences.